-Decisions about what to do should a case of peer on peer abuse become evident will be made on a case-bycase basis, taking into consideration:
+Decisions about what to do should a case of child on child abuse become evident will be made on a case-bycase basis, taking into consideration:

-- the wishes of the victim; - the nature of the incident might a crime have been committed? - the ages of the children involved; - any power imbalance between the children for example, if one child is much older; - whether it was a one-off incident or a pattern of behaviour by the alleged perpetrator.
+- the wishes of the victim in terms of how they want to proceed; - the nature of the incident might a crime have been committed? - the ages of the children involved; - any power imbalance between the children for example, if one child is much older, more mature or more confident.
+Does the victim have a disability, learning difficulty or other health related issues; - whether it was a one-off incident or a pattern of behaviour by the alleged perpetrator; - that sexual violence and sexual harassment can take place within intimate personal relationships between peers; and - other related issues and wider context, including any links to child sexual exploitation and child criminal exploitation.

-10.1 Safeguarding allegations
+11.1 Safeguarding concerns/allegations

 We recognise that children can abuse their peers.
-There are different forms of child on child abuse, but we recognise that abuse is abuse and will never be tolerated or passed off as "banter" or "part of growing up".
-We will not dismiss abusive behaviour between children as 'normal' and our thresholds for investigating claims and allegations are the same as for any other type of abuse.
-Although it is generally considered more likely that girls will be victims and boys' perpetrators, we consider all peer on peer abuse to be unacceptable and will take any allegations seriously.
+There are different forms of child on child abuse, but we recognise that abuse is abuse and will never be tolerated or passed off as "banter", "just having a laugh", "boys being boys" or "part of growing up" which essentially downplays certain behaviours and can lead to a culture of unacceptable behaviours, an unsafe environment for children and possibly a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it.
+We will not dismiss abusive behaviour between children as 'normal' and our thresholds for investigating claims and concerns/allegations are the same as for any other type of abuse.
+Although it is generally considered more likely that girls will be victims and boys' perpetrators, we consider all child on child abuse to be unacceptable and will take any concerns/allegations seriously.